Crypto Futures Trading: Things You Need to Know Before You Begin

 2. Margin Requirements

 An initial margin is needed to enter into a futures position.
-Initial margin is the percentage of a futures position notional value that must be covered by cash or collateral when using a futures trading account.
+It is the percentage of a futures position’s notional value that must be covered by BUSD or another collateral when using a futures trading account.

 3. Funding Rates

 Crypto perpetual contracts don't settle like traditional futures contracts.
-Therefore, exchanges require a system that ensures that the index prices and futures prices converge regularly.
-This mechanism is called the funding rate.
+Therefore, exchanges require a system that ensures that the index prices and futures prices converge regularly, which is called the funding rate.

 For instance, funding rates may surge in an overheated bull market, making it costly for traders to hold long positions.

 Pros & Cons of Trading Futures

 Lucrative endeavors such as futures trading come with their fair share of advantages and disadvantages.
-Herein are the pros and cons of trading these derivatives.
+Herein are the pros and cons of trading these crypto derivatives.

 How to Trade Futures Contracts on Binance?